pubkey/rxdb/docs-src/replication-couchdb.md

-# Replication
+# CouchDB Replication

-One of the most powerful features with CouchDB, PouchDB and RxDB is **sync**.
+With the CouchDB replication you can replicate data in both directions with any CouchDB- or PouchDB compliant endpoint.
-You can sync every RxCollection with another RxCollection, a PouchDB-instance or a remote pouch/couch-DB.
+It works with remote endpoints and also with local pouchdb instances or `RxCollection` that is created with the pouchdb storage.

-## Rx.Collection.sync()
+## Rx.Collection.syncCouchDB()
-To replicate the collection with another instance, use `RxCollection.sync()`.
+To replicate the collection with another instance, use `RxCollection.syncCouchDB()`.
 It basically does the same as [pouchdb-sync](https://pouchdb.com/guides/replication.html) but also adds event-handlers to make sure that change-events will be recognized in the internal event-stream.

 ```js